 Valoya, the leading provider of LED grow lights creates comprehensive light plans for its customers using the industry standard software, Dialux as well as its proprietary light planning technology.
 In addition to the technology used, Valoya uses data on plants’ light needs and growth protocols based one more than 400 trials conducted with some of world’s largest research institutes such as Max Planck Institute, Julius Kuhn Institute and many others.
 A light plan is provided to customers free of charge as well as consultancy on growth protocols and troubleshooting during the entire growth cycle of the crop.

-Figure 5 – Valoya’s proprietary light planning technology, used in conjuction with the industry standard application, Dialux.
+Figure 5 – Valoya’s proprietary light planning technology, used in conjunction with the industry standard application, Dialux.
 The second step, ‘Light target’ allows planners to get micromole levels for various growth environments for most plants cultivated worldwide in their different growth stages.
 This allows for quick creation of light recipes, based on data accumulated in more than 400 large scale trials.